-Just like tuples, records can hold values of different types, but they are much more flexible than tuples.
+Like tuples, records can also hold values of different types, but they are much more flexible than tuples.

 Creating a Record

 Records are created with curly brackets and their elements are separated by commas.